mrsalahhashim/cs50-final-project/README.md

 Hello CS50

-My name is Salah Eldeen Hashim & I'm from Sudan, Africa and this is my project
+My name is Salah Eldeen Hashim & I'm from Sudan and this is my project

 I Call it, My Movie Gallary